-- 101. With nearly every line-drawing decision, the DeSantis Plan advantages the Republican Party. - 102.
+- 96. With nearly every line-drawing decision, the DeSantis Plan advantages the Republican Party. - 97.
 Under the Benchmark Plan, Democrats were expected to consistently win 11 of the state's 27 congressional districts: one in North Florida, three in Central Florida, two in Tampa Bay, and five in South Florida.
-Several more congressional seats beyond those 11 were competitive between the parties: Under the Benchmark Plan, depending on prevailing national trends, the Democratic Party could have plausibly claimed 13 or 14 seats (or roughly half) of Florida's 27 congressional districts.

-- 103. While the Benchmark Plan was widely thought to exhibit a slight Republican bias, it at least gave Democrats a roadmap to compete for half the state's congressional seats.
-This was a reasonable outcome in a fiercely competitive swing state, which most recently elected a Republican governor and Republican U.S. senator in 2018 by less than half of a percentage point. - 104.
+Several more congressional seats beyond those 11 were competitive between the parties: Under the Benchmark Plan, depending on prevailing national trends, the Democratic Party could have plausibly claimed 13 or 14 seats (or roughly half) of Florida's 27 congressional districts. - 98.
+While the Benchmark Plan was widely thought to exhibit a slight Republican bias, it at least gave Democrats a roadmap to compete for half the state's congressional seats.
+This was a reasonable outcome in a longstanding purple state. - 99.
 During the regular legislative session, the Legislature produced at least some plans that resulted in a roughly similar breakdown of seats as the Benchmark Plan.
-For example, while the Senate's final congressional plan exhibited a Republican bias, it was still expected to elect 16 Republicans and 12 Democrats to Congress. - 105.
-The DeSantis Plan, however, is expected to consistently elect 20 Republicans and only 8 Democrats to Congress. - 106.
-As Princeton University Professor Sam Wang described, the DeSantis Plan will result in "one of the most extreme gerrymanders in the country."
-12 - 107.
+For example, while the Senate's final congressional plan exhibited a Republican bias, it was still expected to elect 16 Republicans and 12 Democrats to Congress. - 100.
+The DeSantis Plan, however, was expected to and did elect 20 Republicans and only 8 Democrats to Congress.

+- 101. As Princeton University Professor Sam Wang described, the DeSantis Plan will result in "one of the most extreme gerrymanders in the country." - 102.
 As a Florida campaign consultant similarly described, the DeSantis Plan "is the conservative dream map.
-It aims to compact Democrats into as few districts as possible while cracking minority communities elsewhere."13 - 108.
+It aims to compact Democrats into as few districts as possible." - 103.
 That is exactly what the DeSantis Plan does: It intentionally favors Republicans at nearly every turn.
-The result is devastatingly effective, resulting in an anticipated loss of three safely held Democratic seats and transforming two previously competitive seats into Republicanleaning seats, as compared to the Benchmark Plan.
+The result is devastatingly effective, resulting in a loss of at least three safely held Democratic seats as compared to the Benchmark Plan. - 104.
+Both as a whole, and as considered at an individual district level, the DeSantis Plan is an intentional partisan gerrymander. - 105.
+Below are just a few of the examples of how the DeSantis Plan intentionally favors Republicans across the state: